-Women were always subjected to some or other form of gender-based discrimination in the workplace as.
+Women were always subjected to some or other form of gender-based discrimination in the workplace.
 Sexual harassment of women in the workplace is another major issue which stopped women from joining the workforce of the country.
-To protect women from the harassment and unfair treatment at work, PoSH Act, 2013 (Prevention of Sexual Harassment Act) was introduced.
+To protect women from harassment and unfair treatment at work, the PoSH Act, 2013 (Prevention of Sexual Harassment Act) was introduced.
 Although the PoSH Act was introduced to give protection to women against sexual harassment, a major question it raised was that is it gender discriminatory in nature.
 The PoSH Law only gave protection to women and thus other genders have nowhere to go if they face sexual harassment.

 Impact of PoSH Act on the Environment of Workplace

-It is quite true that women faced gender-based discrimination for a long time and therefore an act was needed to protect their right.
+It is quite true that women faced gender-based discrimination for a long time and therefore an act was needed to protect their rights.
 The PoSH law seeks to empower women to fight against sexual harassment at workplace.
 This law has helped many women get justice over the years for sexual harassment they faced in the workplace.
-However, it has also become a threatening tool for some women to extort money from their organisation’s management.
+However, it has also become a threatening tool for some women to extort money from their organization’s management.
 Fake PoSH cases are increasing day-by-day and internal complaints committees are finding it hard to decrease the no. of fake or malicious cases as they lead to innocent men facing humiliation from society.

 The constant increase in the malicious PoSH complaint has led some thinkers into believing that PoSH act has failed to serve the purpose of building a free society which adheres to the norms of right to equality.
 Even Delhi High Court said while dismissing a fake sexual harassment case in 2018 that women can’t be treated as “innocent gullible victims” while investigation.